Jean Delville: Idealist theory

-And yet these vibrations, though invisible to the greater part of mankind, are able to exercise an astounding influence over the mentality of human beings, and thus assist in their evolution.
-Before works of genius the human consciousness receives mental and spiritual vibrations, which are generated by the force of the idea reflected.
-The more elevated, pure and sublime a work is, the more the inner being, coming into contact with the ideal vibrations emanated from it, will be raised, purified, and made sublime.
-The artist who is not ideal, that is to say, artist who does not know that every form must be the result of an idea, and that every idea must have its form, the artist, in short, who does not know that Beauty is the luminous conception of equilibrium in forms, will never have any influence over the soul, because his works will be really without thought, that is, without life.

-The Idea is the emotion of the Spirit as Emotion is the reflex of the Soul.

 Delville goes further by dividing his understanding of beauty into three categories: I) spiritual beauty: the source of beauty in physical objects, ii) formal beauty: the physical articulation of beauty in works of art, and iii) technical beauty: the specific execution of line, colour, light and shade, and composition to express Ideal beauty in physical objects and works of art.
 In French Delville referred to these terms as: La Beauté spirituelle, La Beauté plastique and La Beauté technique.

 Delville goes further to map his threefold conception of beauty onto his esoteric conception of the threefold nature of reality, consisting of the natural, human and divine realms, as well as the threefold nature of man as body (senses), soul (feeling) and mind (thought and spirituality).
 He writes:

 The work of Idealist Art is therefore that which will harmonise in itself the three great Words of Life: the Natural, the Human and the Divine.
 To attain this degree of aesthetic balance, – which, I am happy to concede, is not within the reach of just anyone! – one must find within the work the purest idea on an intellectual level, the most beautiful form within the artistic realm, and the most perfect technique in terms of execution.
 Without an idea, a work misses its intellectual mission, without form, it misses its natural mission and, without technique, it misses its goal of perfection. … The veritable character of the work of Idealist Art can be identified from the balance reigning over its accomplishment, meaning that it does not let the essential terms of idea, art or technique prevail one over the other, but more likely according to relations proportional to their respective powers.